speedbot40/GettingAndCleaningWeek4/ReadMe.md

 # run_Analysis.R

-This script reads data collected for an experiment on Human Activity Recognition Using Smartphones.
+This script summarizes data collected for an experiment on Human Activity Recognition Using Smartphones.
 Details of the experiment can be found at:

 (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)